process-engine/process_engine_core/README.md

 The `SubProcessModelFacade` implements the same `IProcessModelFacade` interface as the `ProcessModelFacade`.

 This allows for the `SubProcessModelFacade` to be be passed through to the handlers, without them knowing they're executed inside a SubProcess.

+Because of this, the `SubProcesssModelFacade` can be passed to the individual handlers, without them knowing that their are executed inside a SubProcess.